PACE-challenge/pacechallenge.org/2025/hs.md

 Instances in this track will satisfy structural properties that theoretically allow the efficient solution of the problem, e.g. encode graph instances (of dominating set, vertex cover, feedback vertex set, etc.) that admit efficient solutions, however, it will not be given with the input what type of problem is encoded.

-Submissions should be based on provably optimal algorithms, however, this is not a formal requirement.
+Submissions should be based on provably optimal algorithms.
+With the solver we ask for a sketch of correctness.
 Submissions that output an incorrect solution or a solution that is known to be non-optimal will be disqualified.
 Besides dedicated algorithms, we also encourage submissions based on other paradigms such as SAT, MaxSAT, or ILPs.
 We allow the use of open source SAT solvers and ILP solvers.

 ### Heuristic Track